UPDATED

 10. q

-How can I prepare for my CNA examination?
+How can I prepare for the examination?

 Of course, you’ll want to review your notes and textbooks from your CNA program.
 Go over each area of basic skills, patient care, safety, and ethics.
 But that’s not enough.
 Rehearse every skill, from handwashing to vital signs to bedpan hygiene.
 Talk your way through each skill as if you were speaking to the patient and the proctor who grades your demonstration.
 And then get plenty of sleep the night before, eat a healthy breakfast, and don’t worry about a thing.
 You’re going to ace it!